 Don’t you prefer effortless pedaling?
 Road bikes will make pedaling easier due to their lightweight style, thin tires, and reduced traction.
 And there will be no stress while riding!

-In comparison with road bikes, fat bikes call for slightly harder pedaling.
-It happens because of the thick tire and additional traction.
-Hence, more stress and fatigue will happen!
+Fat bikes require slightly harder pedaling than road bikes.
+This is because of the thick tires and additional traction.
+Hence, more stress and fatigue will occur!

 Maintenance And Pricing: Difference Between Fat Bike And Road Bike